The Myth of Uneven Leg Length

 Doctors and chiropractors like to tell people that they have one leg longer than the other, and that it is the cause of their back, hip, or knee pain.
 The truth is that while it is certainly possible to have one leg longer than the other, the odds of your leg length discrepancy being significant enough to cause you pain are extremely small.

-When doctors and chiropractors diagnose you with leg length discrepancy, most often it is because you are hiking one hip up higher than the other.
+When doctors and chiropractors diagnose you with leg length discrepancy, most often it’s because you’re hiking one hip up higher than the other.
 That’s right—it’s not the length of your leg bones that is causing your uneven leg length.
-It’s most likely the muscles in your waist and hips.
+It’s most likely the muscles in your waist, hips, back, and abdominals.

 In photos of me as a teenager you can see my right hip hiked up higher than my left, and this posture stayed with me into adulthood.
 I remember stepping on and wearing away the bottom hem on the left leg of my pants, while the right hem stayed perfect.
 If I had ever sought out a diagnosis, undoubtedly the answer would have been uneven leg length.